jennbot/Code-Dictionary/README.md

 *PHASE 4: Task 2*
 - "Make appropriate use of the Map interface somewhere in your code"
-- Implemented the Map interface in ListofRecipe class
+- Implemented the Map interface in ListofRecipe class.

 *PHASE 4: Task 3*
 - Fix 1: Fix coupling issue in ui/fxml/Controller.